albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creates a new performance profile with default values, shows the fuel report and opens the edit dialog.
-A profile with 3 nm per 1000 ft for descent and climb rules and no fuel consumption is default.
+A profile with 3 NM per 1,000 ft for descent and climb rules and no fuel consumption is default.
 Red warning messages will be shown since the profile is not complete.